taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 soca also needs to develop iron will in order to become a benevolent dictator.
 I think that comes from her mother.

 I think Min should already be at the ISS Corps by the time Soca arrives.

-# plot vomit

-*script is in italics*
-**descriptions of the imagery are in bold**

-*the great Colorado River is now but a forgotten memory.
-The lucrative farms in northern California, bread basket of West America, sucked it dry in 2082, ruining that year's crops and sparking riots."

 # interesting tidbits